kripesh101/injected/README.md

 Now, you can click on the map to paint the tiles.
 To paint other tiles, you can use the input mode again.
 Alternatively, pressing `Alt` and scrolling with the mouse will allow you to cycle through the tile numbers.

 You can also press middle-click on any existing tile to choose that specfic tile's number as the current tile number.

+### Decorations

+Press `D` while in the input mode to switch to Decorations editing.

+Decorations are sprite objects on the level that can optionally have collision enabled on them.
+They can be placed anywhere on the map (even outside the tilemap boundaries).

+In the editor, they are shown as a preview.
+Press left click to place the decoration, and right click to delete a decoration.

+Press C to toggle collisions.
+You can hold Q at anytime to dim decorations that have collisions disabled.

+Holding `Alt` and scrolling the mouse wheel will cycle through all the available decorations.

+Similarly, Holding `Ctrl` and scrolling the mouse wheel will rotate the decoration.

 ## Saving Levels